mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 - Add the following parameters to the kvm command: `-vnc :XX -no-reboot` where XX is the vnc display number (e.g. 2) which corresponds to a tcp port number in the range 59XX (e.g. 5902).
 The -no-reboot switch prevents the OS from rebooting automatically after installation.
 - Connect to TCP port 59XX of the host machine (e.g. 5902) with a vnc viewer to complete the installation.

-<span class="marker">TODO</span> Adding the image to virsh
+The resulting image can be imported to be managed under virsh using `virt-install` with the parameter `--import` which skips the installation phase.
+E.g.:

-`virt-install --name UbuntuServer2 --ram 1024 --vcpus 2 --disk path=/kvm/UbuntuServer2.img,bus=virtio,format=qcow2 --import --noautoconsole --network bridge=br0,model=virtio --os-type=linux --os-variant=ubuntutrusty`
+`virt-install --name <domain> --ram 1024 --vcpus 2 --disk path=/kvm/<path-to-image>,bus=virtio,format=qcow2 --import --noautoconsole --network bridge=br0,model=virtio --os-type=linux --os-variant=ubuntutrusty`

-- parameters:
-  - --name UbuntuServer2
-  - --ram 1024
-  - --vcpus 2
-  - --disk path=/kvm/UbuntuServer2.img,bus=virtio,format=qcow2
-    -	add cache=none if using raw instead of qcow2
-    -	add size=GB if creating new image and sparse=false to allocate full space
-  - --import (skips installation phase)
-  - --noautoconsole (prevents automatically connecting to console)
-  - --network bridge=br0,model=virtio,[mac=<predefined mac address>]
-  - --os-type=linux --os-variant=ubuntutrusty (use --os-variant list to get list of values)
+See the section for virt-install below for more info.

 **With VMM**